Pasco County Football ‘Super 7’ Poll

-Here comes this week's Pasco County Prep Football ‘Super 7’ Poll, which is voted on by Suncoast News correspondent Andy Villamarzo, Tampa Beacon editor Eric Horchy, Pasco County FB’s Tom Ketchum, county expert Alejandro Tamayo, Big County Prep’s Doug Pugh and Florida High School Football’s Joshua Wilson.
+The Pasco County Football ‘Super 7’ Poll is voted upon by Suncoast News correspondent Andy Villamarzo, Tampa Beacon editor Eric Horchy, Pasco County FB’s Tom Ketchum, county expert Alejandro Tamayo, Big County Prep’s Doug Pugh and Florida High School Football’s Joshua Wilson.

-5. Zephyrhills Christian Academy Warriors: 1-1 record; This week, at home versus Pasco
+5. Zephyrhills Christian Academy Warriors: 2-1 record; This week, at home versus St. Petersburg Catholic

 Andy Villamarzo can be reached at andyvillamarzo@gmail.com and follow him on Twitter @avillamarzo.